Louvre knife attacker shot by soldier

 The attacker was wearing two backpacks and may have had a second weapon, Cadot said.
 He was seriously injured by a bullet to the stomach.
 One solider was slightly injured on the scalp.

-No explosives were found in the backpacks of the man, who was taken into custody alive and conscious.
-He is being tended to by firefighters, Cadot said.
+No explosives were found in the two backpacks of the man, who was taken into custody alive and conscious.
+He was tended to by the fire service, Cadot said.

-A second man was arrested, although it was immediately clear whether he was connected to the attack.
+A second person was arrested, the French Interior Ministry said, although it was not immediately clear whether they were connected to the attack.

-About 250 visitors who were in the Louvre museum at the time were taken to secure aread, Cadot said, and will be evacuated in small groups.
+About 250 visitors who were in the Louvre museum at the time were taken to a secure area, Cadot said, and were being evacuated in small groups after checks were carried out.

 A security cordon was set up after the incident, which began at 10 a.m.
 (4 a.m.
 ET.)

-Cadot praised the response of the police and military at the scene.
+French Interior Minister Bruno Le Roux hailed the police and military for their calm and professionalism in subduing the attacker -- and said the incident was a reminder of the present threat.

-A music producer from Florida, VoiceBoxx, tweeted that "something is going down" at the Louvre, saying he saw "30 National Police vehicles with guns drawn."
+A music producer from Florida, VoiceB0xx, tweeted that "something is going down" at the Louvre, saying he saw "30 National Police vehicles with guns drawn."